e-square-io/nx-github-actions/packages/nx-affected-matrix/README.md

 [![MIT](https://img.shields.io/packagist/l/doctrine/orm.svg?style=flat-square)](https://github.com/e-square-io/nx-github-actions/blob/main/LICENSE)

 ## Summary
-Github Action that outputs a matrix per supplied target, per slice of projects for that target.
+A GitHub Action that outputs a matrix of NX targets.
-This action enables CI level parallelism where each job runs only a fraction of the affected projects for that target It was designed to use the outputs of this action with [@e-square/nx-distributed-task](https://github.com/marketplace/actions/nx-distributed-task)
+This action enables CI level parallelism by splitting the affected projects into multiple parallel jobs.

-Check out the monorepo's [README](https://github.com/e-square-io/nx-github-actions#usage) for a full usage example of both actions
+It is recommended to use this action's outputs with [@e-square/nx-distributed-task](https://github.com/marketplace/actions/nx-distributed-task), check out the monorepo's [README](https://github.com/e-square-io/nx-github-actions#usage) for a full usage example of both actions.

 ## Usage